WhitelistVideo

 Frequently Asked Questions

-Can I block YouTube channels on my child's phone without them knowing?
+Can I block channels without my child knowing?

-What's the difference between blocking on mobile app vs. mobile browser?
+Is the mobile app different from the mobile browser?

-• Disable the YouTube app and have your child use the mobile browser instead (more controllable)
+• Consider deleting the YouTube app and making them use a mobile browser instead.

 This Week: